Doug Muldoon Bio

 Chairman - FBINAA Charitable Foundation

-Co-Chair of the Florida Police Chiefs Public Private Partnership Committee
+Chair - Florida Police Chiefs Association - Public Private Partnership Committee

 Doug began his law enforcement career in 1976 with the Palm Bay Police Department in East Central Florida.
 He worked in an agency that covered a city of 65 square miles and at the time had a population of approximately 7,500.
 During his career he worked in all areas of the police department and became a part of the senior staff in 1983 holding the rank of Lieutenant.
 During the 1980’s Palm Bay was one of the top 10 cities for growth in the United States.
 In 1987, Muldoon was promoted to Captain and Major in 1994.
 In 2002 he was promoted to Deputy Chief before being appointed Chief of Police in February 2011, marking the first time in more than 36 years an internal candidate achieved that rank.
 The city has since grown to a population of more than 109,000 residents within more than 100 square miles and is Central Florida’s second-largest city.